jototland/stackedit_workspace/statistikknotater/bayesian.md

 In the notation example above, we introduced a new probability distribution $\pi$ for the parameter $p$ of the binomial distribution.

-In general, if $X\sim \text{Quux}(\theta)$, where Quux is a probability distribution, such as the binomial, and $\theta$ is the set of all all paramaters to Quux, then we can describe the distribution of $\theta$ with another probability distribution f
+In general, if $X\sim f(\theta)$, where $f$ is a probability distribution, such as the binomial, and $\theta$ is the set of all all paramaters to Quux, then we can describe the distribution of $\theta$ with another probability distribution

 ### Bayes rule, formulated with odds